nth-cloud/ng-toggle/DEVELOPER.md

   formatted, or from the `$CWD`, and only then uses the globally installed one - so the version used should automatically match the one required by the project.
   Use `clang-format -version` in case you get confused.
-* Use `gulp enforce-format` to check if your code is `clang-format` clean.
+* Use `yarn check-format` to check if your code is `clang-format` clean.
 This also gives you a command line to format your code.
 * `clang-format` also includes a git hook, run `git clang-format` to format all files you touched.
 * You can run this as a **git pre-commit hook** to automatically format your delta regions when you commit a change.
-In the ngx-toggle repo, run
+In the ng-toggle repo, run

 ```shell
     $ echo -e '#!/bin/sh\nexec git clang-format' > .git/hooks/pre-commit